asadrazanayani/Curriculum-Notes/notes/spring/intro-spring.md

 ### Core Container
 The Core Container provide the basic framework for the IoC container and dependency injection.
 * [Core & Beans](https://docs.spring.io/spring/docs/4.0.x/spring-framework-reference/html/beans.html#beans-introduction): These modules provide the fundamental framework for springs IoC container, including dependency injection features.
 Beans specifically feature the BeanFactory, which is a sophisticated implementation of the factory design pattern used to create beans, which are used in dependency injection.
 * [Context](https://docs.spring.io/spring/docs/4.0.x/spring-framework-reference/html/beans.html#context-introduction): This modules builds off from the core and bean modules used for more enterprise functionality.
-The main feature, ApplicationContext represents the Spring IoC container and is used to instantiate, onfigure and assemble beans.
+The main feature, ApplicationContext represents the Spring IoC container and is used to instantiate, configure and assemble beans.
 * [SpEL (Spring Expression Language)](https://docs.spring.io/spring/docs/4.0.x/spring-framework-reference/html/expressions.html): A module which provides a powerful expression language which can be used to query and manipulate an object graph at runtime, including setting and getting property values, property assignment, method invocation, accessing array content, collections and indexer and more.

 ### Data Access/Integration